-I will talk about the best types of bra for pectus excavatum, what size, material, and price you should consider.
-Still, it appears to be a bit easier on women’s mental well being because of bras, which can cover the deformity.
+I will talk about the best types of bra for pectus excavatum and what size, material, and price you should consider.
+Still, it appears to be a bit easier on women’s mental well-being because of bras, which can cover the deformity.

 But even mild cases of pectus excavatum can make people feel self-conscious about their looks.
-Females who have pectus excavatum also tend to have an abnormal posture with flared ribs.
+Females with pectus excavatum tend to have an abnormal posture with flared ribs.

 This makes most women awkward in their skin.
 If you have this deformity, it’s typical to deal with self-esteem problems.
 You may avoid your activities, such as swimming because it is challenging to camouflage the deformity.